 Proquest and Library of Canada Archives

 The digital thesis is eventually sent to Proquest/University Microfilms International for cataloguing in the ProQuest Dissertations & Theses (PQDT) database, and for transmission to Library and Archives Canada.
 As part of their T-Space submission, students will also be required to submit a Library of Canada Archives Theses Non-Exclusive License form to the TST AD Office (bottom of this page).

 Students will be required to pay a $25 administrative fee.
-The fee is paid directly to the Toronto School of Theology by cheque or visa (cash is not accepted).
+The fee is paid directly to the Toronto School of Theology by cheque, PayPal or visa credit card (cash is not accepted).
 Click here for payment options.

 Should you have further questions regarding this revised policy, please contact the Advanced Degree Administrator, 416-978-4050.

 Information for students graduating from the university of St. Michael's College

 Please note that all students (including non-USMC students) must apply to graduate by completing and returning the Graduation Application Form found here.